 The need for the broad-spectrum nanoviricide SARS-CoV-2 drug cannot be overstated in the current circumstances and the present status of the pandemic.
 As new variants emerge, it is now well established that the efficacy of original vaccines continues to drop, and that the resistance to antibodies from these vaccines as well as antibody drugs continues to rise.
-Of the available antivirals, only remdesivir has shown significantly high activity in severe disease.
+Of the available antivirals, only Remdesivir has shown significantly high activity in severe disease.
 However, it suffers from rapid bodily metabolism and toxicity, as well as the fact that it requires daily infusions.
-Molnuprivir (Merck, Ridgeback), an oral drug, has received emergency use approval (EUA) by the US FDA but was rejected by the Indian regulator, citing its mutagenicity, toxicity, potential carcinogenicity, potential teratogenicity, and a poor risk-benefit profile.
-Paxlovid® (Pfizer) has received an EUA from the US FDA but is not yet widely available.
+Molnuprivir (Merck, Ridgeback), an oral drug, has received emergency use approval (EUA) by the US FDA but the Indian Council for Medical Research (ICMR) has advised against its use in their protocol for treatment of SARS-CoV-2 patients, citing its mutagenicity, toxicity, potential carcinogenicity, potential teratogenicity, and a poor risk-benefit profile.
+Paxlovid(R) (Pfizer) has received an EUA from the US FDA but is not yet widely available.
 It is a combination of two drugs, nirmatrelvir, a SARS-CoV-2 main protease inhibitor, and ritonavir, an HIV-1 protease inhibitor and CYP3A inhibitor.
 It has several drug-drug-interaction limitations on its use.
+It shortcomings are now becoming apparent.
+For example, it appears to be acting as a virostatic, not able to cure the disease in many patients.
+Thus, patients after completing Paxlovid course of treatment are experiencing rebound of the coronavirus infection, which is being investigated at present.
 EUAs for two monoclonal antibody cocktails (one from Regeneron and one from Eli Lilly) were revoked recently by the US FDA because of poor efficacy against Omicron variant and sub-variant.
 Another monoclonal antibody, Sotrovimab (GSK/Vir) has an active EUA at present but is in short supply.
 Molnupiravir, Paxlovid as well as Sotrovimab are approved only for the treatment patients with high risk of severe disease, while they are presenting with mild-to-moderate COVID-19.
 None of these antivirals are approved for use in hospitalized patients or in patients requiring oxygen therapy, except Remdesivir.